TamsinHuggins/chord_scraping_2/README.md

 ## Technologies and skills used
 * Webscraping using Requests, Selenium and BeautifulSoup Python libraries.
 * Textual data wrangling and cleaning with use of regexes, Python re library.
-* Natural language processing (NLP) techniques to preprocess and analyse chords and lyrics.
+* NLP techniques to preprocess and analyse chords and lyrics.
 * Deep learning using TensorFlow's Word2Vec method.
 * Project management using Asana to delegate and track tasks.
 * Collaboration and teamwork: Tamsin and Roshani held regular in-person meetings to plan and execute the project.